6.250

 Concession

-In principle, there is no special taxation regime applicable to the oil and gas industry in Germany.
-Oil and gas companies are subject to the general accounting and taxation principles, i.e., they are subject to corporate income tax, solidarity surcharge and trade tax.
-In addition to that, oil and gas companies are subject to royalties for the exploration of oil and gas in Germany.
+In principle, there is no special taxation regime applicable to the oil and gas industry in Germany, with the addition of royalties for the exploration.
 Germany does not impose signature or production bonuses, and there are no state participation arrangements.

 Source: ESRI, Heritage Index, HMG Foreign & Commonwealth Office, US Department of State, International Trade Administration, International Law Review, Ernst & Young, Wood Makenzie & OGA data.